Manhattan Property Market Update

 Key points of this Manhattan Property Market Update

-Price per sqft and median price: In the condo market, price per sqft is at $2,150 while median price at $1.66 million.
-Price per sqft is actually higher than during the peak in 2017.
-Median price is still lower than 2017.
-While sales volume has been low, prices have been very resilient.
+Price per sqft and median price: In the condo market, price per sqft is at $2,127 while median price at $1.665 million.
+After a few years of slowdown, price per sqft is now close to 2017’s peak of $2,149.

 Manhattan Condo Market’s Key Metrics

-The most recent Q4’2023 data from Miller Samuel shows average price per square foot for a Manhattan condo at $2,150.
-This is a 3.7 percent increase compared to a year ago.
-Number of sales was at 989, a 14.3 percent decrease from a year ago, driven by the Federal Reserve’s interest rate hikes.
-Commensurately, mortgage rates more than doubled compared to 2021/early 2022, and it’s now a lot more expensive for buyers needing financing.
-Median sales price was at $1.66 million, or 0.6 percent higher than a year ago.
+The most recent Q4’2024 data from Miller Samuel shows average price per square foot for a Manhattan condo at $2,127.
+This is a 4 percent increase compared to prior quarter.
+Number of sales was at 1,131, a 14.4 percent increase from a year ago.
+Median sales price was at $1.665 million, or 0.5 percent higher than a year ago.

 Read Wei Min’s article: New York (Manhattan) Property Investing Strategies